 Still, ignore the figures and the Megane really punches above its weight when it comes to performance from its 1.8-litre turbocharged engine, with a truly excellent chassis that makes it fantastic fun to drive.

-It’s one of the most exciting cars on track in this test, thanks to a combination of acres of grip and rear-wheel steering that make it nimble, quick to respond and very effective at covering ground quickly.
+It’s one of the most exciting cars on track in our cheap fast cars test, thanks to a combination of acres of grip and rear-wheel steering that make it nimble, quick to respond and very effective at covering ground quickly.

 The excellent-but-optional Cup Chassis Pack really brings out the Megane’s racing pedigree.
 It’s just a shame that to get the most out of the Renault’s ability, you have to spend quite a bit more money over the car’s standard cash price.